8.2-kiloyear event: North Africa and Mesopotamia

 Drier conditions were notable in North Africa; the area around the Charef River in eastern Morocco records an episode of extreme aridity around 8,200 BP.
 East Africa was significantly affected by five centuries of general drought.
-In West Asia, especially Mesopotamia, the 8.2-kiloyear event was a 300-year aridification and cooling episode which may have provided the natural force for Mesopotamian irrigation agriculture and surplus production, which were essential for the earliest formation of classes and urban life.
+In West Asia, especially Mesopotamia, the event precluded a 300-year aridification and cooling episode which may have provided the natural force for Mesopotamian irrigation agriculture and surplus production, which were essential for the earliest formation of classes and urban life.
 However, changes taking place over centuries around the period are difficult to link specifically to the approximately 100-year abrupt event, as recorded most clearly in the Greenland ice cores.

 In particular, in Tell Sabi Abyad, Syria, significant cultural changes were observed at c.
 6200 BC; the settlement was not abandoned at the time.

 Madagascar

-In northwestern Madagascar, the 8.2 kiloyear event is associated with a negative δ^{18}O excursion and calcite deposition, indicating wet, humid conditions caused by the southward migration of the ITCZ.
+In northwestern Madagascar, the event is associated with a negative δ^{18}O excursion and calcite deposition, indicating wet, humid conditions caused by the southward migration of the Intertropical Convergence Zone.
 Summer monsoons in the Southern Hemisphere likely became stronger, contributing to precipitation increases.
-Humidification was two-phased, with an 8.3 kiloyear sub-event preceding the 8.2 kiloyear sub-event by about 20 years.
+Humidification was two-phased, with an 8.3 kiloyear sub-event preceding the 8.2 kiloyear event by about 20 years.

 Europe

 The sediment core records of the Fram Strait show a short-lived cooling during the 8.2 kiloyear event superimposed on a broader interval of warm climate.
-In western Scotland, the 8.2 kiloyear event coincided with a dramatic reduction in the Mesolithic population.
-Around Lake Mondsee in the Alps of Austria, deciduous forests declined while boreal vegetation took over.
-In the Iberian Peninsula, the 8.2 kiloyear event is linked to greater summer aridity that caused an increase in the frequency of fires and a consequent expansion of fire-resistant evergreen oak trees.
+In western Scotland, the event coincided with a dramatic reduction in the Mesolithic population.
+Around Lake Mondsee in the Alps, deciduous forests declined while boreal vegetation took over.
+In the Iberian Peninsula, the event is linked to greater summer aridity that caused an increase in the frequency of fires and a consequent expansion of fire-resistant evergreen oak trees.
 At Tenaghi Philippon in northeastern Greece, average winter temperatures dropped by over 4 °C, likely due to increased influence of the Siberian High.

-North Asia

-Lacustrine sediment records show that Western Siberia underwent humidification during the 8.2 kiloyear event.
-Southeastern Siberia experienced a precipitation decline.

-South Asia
+Asia

-Carbonates from the Riwasa Palaeolake show a weakening of the Indian Summer Monsoon (ISM) synchronous with the 8.2 kiloyear event.
+Lacustrine sediment records show that western Siberia underwent humidification, and southeastern Siberia experienced a precipitation decline.
+Carbonates from the Riwasa palaeolake show a weakening of the Indian Summer Monsoon (ISM).
 Stalagmites from Kotumsar Cave and from Socotra and Oman further confirm the ISM precipitously diminished in strength.

-East Asia

-A sediment core from Lop Nur in the Tarim Basin shows a major dry spell occurred during the 8.2 kiloyear event.
-The impact of the 8.2 kiloyear event on forests in the Korean Peninsula was severe, shown by a sizeable reduction in pollen production.
+A sediment core from Lop Nur in the Tarim Basin shows a major dry spell.
+The impact on forests in the Korean Peninsula was severe, shown by a sizeable reduction in pollen production.
 It took approximately 400 years for forest ecosystems to recover from the event to their state before the climatic perturbation.